ls99555/catan-map-generator/README.md

 A comprehensive, mobile-friendly web application for generating balanced Catan maps for all expansions and player counts.
 Built with Next.js 15, TypeScript, and Tailwind CSS.

+## 🎯 Official Compliance Guarantee

+**Tournament Legal** - All generated maps strictly follow official Catan rules and component specifications as published by KOSMOS and Catan Studio.
+Every map is guaranteed to be playable according to official tournament standards.

+- ✅ **Official Sources Only**: All rules sourced from catan.com and official rulebook PDFs
+- ✅ **Exact Component Counts**: Precise tile, number token, and harbor distributions
+- ✅ **Scenario Accuracy**: Faithful implementation of all official scenarios
+- ✅ **Player Count Compliance**: Correct extensions and special rules for 5-6 players

 ## Features

 ### 🎯 **Complete Game Support**